MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 ### 2.4 Invalid recurring payments
 This one is bit more technical. ⚙️ Currently, we are saving every payment request you send to us, even Invalid ones.
 You can check whole status diagram [here](https://developer.mobilepay.dk/docs/subscriptions/subscriptions-payments#payment-state-diagram).
 From the moment we transition to One Platform, we will stop storing these requests.
 This will not impact payment validation nor payment execution logic.
 You will still get callbacks about payments status changes.

+### 2.5 Recurring payment amount validation
+After the Launch we are changing our payment validation rules and introducing amount validation.
+If you have agreement with amount, your charge amount can be biger, but just up to 5 times more.
+For example, if agreement states that monthly amount is 10 krona or euro, you can't carge 100 krona or euro.

+:star: **Recommendation:** Please update agreement amount to suitable value through `PATCH/api/providers/{providerId}/agreements/{agreementId}`.

 ## **3. One-off payments**

 ### 3.1 One-off payments types